Tim Bakker

 Research intern

-Research internship on machine learning for physics simulators.
+Research internship on reinforcement learning for efficient optimisation of inverse problems.

 Research intern